 Preparation

 1. PLACE 4 blueberries in each of 16 ice cube cups.
 Add about 1 teaspoon blueberry flavored juice.
-Freeze at least 1 hour or until solid.
+Freeze for at least 1 hour or until solid.

 OTHER VALENTINE ICE CUBES